johnnovak/gridmonger-site/source/basic-editing.rst

 the correct orientation.
 Should you need it, you can always change the floor orientation manually with the :kbd:`O` key.

+These floor types should take care of most of your dungeoneering needs.
+The goal here was to keep it simple and not overcomplicate matters by allowing the users to define their custom types.
+In the rare case where you really need something not covered by these, you can always just add a note to the cell with a custom marker, as you will learn in the :ref:`annotations:Annotations` chapter.

-.. rst-class:: style1
+.. rst-class:: style4

 Wall types
 ==========

-Drawing walls works a bit differently.
+Drawing walls works slightly differently.
 The program makes a distinction between *regular walls* (the most common wall type you will draw) and so-called *special walls*.